“The Liberated Orgasm … Make a New Year resolution to have one!”

 Reenforcing its tongue-in-cheek title, _Spare Rib_’s tagline, “The new woman’s magazine,” was a call to revolutionize representations of women in media, and it echoed the intentions of founders Rosie Boycott and Marsha Rowe to have a publication that was both accessible to the masses and challenging in its feminist criticisms.

-Spare Rib began to assemble in a time when (and in rejection of) archaic laws such as the Married Women's Property Act of 1882, which required British women to have a male co-signer for mortgages.
-While a revision to the act was instantiated in 1964, giving married women slightly more financial freedom, it was written with the expectation that women would depend on their husbands for income in the form of allowances, and did not include protection or recognition for independent, working women.
+_Spare Rib_ began to assemble in a time when (and in rejection of) archaic laws such as the Married Women’s Property Act of 1882, which required British women to have a male co-signer for mortgages.
+While (1) was instantiated in 1964, giving married women slightly more financial freedom, it was written with the expectation that women would depend on their husbands for income in the form of allowances, and did not include protection or recognition for independent, working women.
 Violence against women was also at the forefront of feminist thought at this time.
-Another sanction from 1895 by the City of London made it illegal for a husband to beat his wife between a set amount of hours during the night.
+(2) by the City of London made it illegal for a husband to beat his wife between a set amount of hours during the night.
 This bylaw was put in place less for the safety of the woman and more for the convenience of the neighbors subjected to the loud noises it created.

 Some of the women who became involved with _Spare Rib_ had previously worked for the underground and offbeat publications _Oz_ and _Forum_.
 By working in the alternative press, they had hoped to find a more accepting environment than the conservative, male-dominated offices on London’s Fleet Street, which was the home of _The Times_ and _The Sun_.
 These women soon found the counterculture itself to be exclusionary and were hired more often for office positions in support of men than as writers and editors.

-Like many publications geared toward social movement, Spare Rib launched with a manifesto.
-The believed the feminist movement could not progress without "…pushing a strong political line, by discussing the obscure dialectics of liberation, or by necessarily avoiding humour."
-All three declarations firmly countered some of the biggest criticisms of the women's movement at the time: that its actions were too aggressive, its rhetoric too elitist, and its supporters too uptight.
+Like many publications geared toward social movement, _Spare Rib_ launched with a manifesto.
+The believed the feminist movement could not progress without (3)” All three declarations firmly countered some of the biggest criticisms of the women’s movement at the time: that its actions were too aggressive, its rhetoric too elitist, and its supporters too uptight.